ppoulsen/PrologPacMan/README.txt

 Aside from the sources provided in the assignment, I used Seven Languages in Seven Weeks as a tutorial when first learning ProLog.

-Also, for the shortest path algorithm, I drew a lot of inspiration from this StackOverflow post: http://stackoverflow.com/a/20344609/1440310 Specifically, the use of findall(), keysort(), and memberchk() to generate a list of all possible paths and then sort to find the shortest one.
-The algorithm had to be altered beyond that to fit the needs of this assignment.
+Also, for the shortest path algorithm, I drew inspiration from this StackOverflow post: http://stackoverflow.com/a/20344609/1440310 Specifically, the use of findall(), keysort(), and memberchk() to generate a list of all possible paths and then sort to find the shortest one.
 ------------